taugust777/1D-Barotropic-QG-Model/README.md

 # Running the Model

-All constants are listed at the beginning of the script (“1D_Barotropic_Model_CODE.py”), and the output produces a four-panel plot that includes the following:
+All constants are listed at the beginning of the script (“1D_Barotropic_Model_CODE.py”) as well as below, and the output produces a four-panel plot that includes the following:

 1. Top-left: the streamfunction evolution (filled) with contour fill set to 25 levels
 2. Top-right: the streamfunction evolution with contours only
 3. Bottom-left: the streamfunction evolution (filled) with contour fill set to 50 levels
 4. Bottom-right: the streamfunction at a given time step (ψ vs. x)

 An overlaid black line appears on the first three panels and is an indicator of the selected time step (the “t_index” variable).
 This overlaid black line is what is displayed on the bottom-right panel that plots the streamfunction vs. the horizontal distance.
-An example output is shown in the file: “Example_Output.md”
+An example output is shown in the file “Example_Output.md” as well as below.

 # Model Parameters